ccb-hms/scDiagnostics/README.md

 ## Visualize Gene Expression on Dimensional Reduction Plot

-o gain insights into the gene expression patterns and their representation in a dimensional reduction space, we can utilize the plotGeneExpressionDimred function.
+To gain insights into the gene expression patterns and their representation in a dimensional reduction space, we can utilize the plotGeneExpressionDimred function.
 This function allows us to plot the gene expression values of a specific gene on a dimensional reduction